Options Strategies? Sounds heavy? Already worrying you? Well, fret not! We shall help you crack this one quite easily.

 You can also watch our webinar on MASTERCLASS WEBINAR SERIES: TRADING STRATEGY WITH OPTIONS BY CHETAN

-So, we’ve seen bullish and bearish option trading strategies but what about the ones that have no stance?
+So, we’ve seen bullish and bearish options strategies, but what about those with no stance?
 There are always a bunch of people who don’t see any clear one-sided direction in the near term and want to remain unaffected by the same.
-Well, there are neutral strategies for such views where profits don’t depend on the market direction.
+There are neutral options strategies for such views where profits don’t depend on the market direction.’

-The long straddle is one of the simplest market neutral option trading strategies to implement and when implemented the P&L is not affected by the direction in which the market moves.
+The long straddle options strategy is one of the simplest market-neutral option trading strategies to implement, and when implemented, the P&L is not affected by the direction in which the market moves.

 This strategy involves buying the ATM Call and Put options.
 One should note that both the options should belong to the same underlying, should have the same expiry and also belong to the same strike.